johnbrc/MPD-Distribution/EN/MPD-SH/MPD-SH.md

 ### Why learning groups? ###

 There are many reasons to bring together a group of people to learn together.
 Some people would point to Jesus' gathering of twelve disciples.
 For most people, groups represent a natural and lively place in which to learn.
-They bring together people with different experiences, gifts, capacities and perspectives.
+They bring together people with different experience, talent, capability and perspective.

 When we share our lives, we learn together and *learning groups* mirror this reality.
 Together, we experience and learn quite differently to when we study alone.
 Reflective discussion with others, in particular, provides a highly stimulating forum for learning through exploration, listening and discovery.